youzan/vant/packages/vant/docs/markdown/quickstart.en-US.md

 #### 2. Configure Plugin

-Configure the plugin in the `vite.config.js` file:
+For `vite` based project，configure the plugin in the `vite.config.js` file:

 ```js
 import vue from '@vitejs/plugin-vue';